hzi-bifo/seq2geno2pheno/README.md

     - ref-fa, ref-gff, ref-gbk	The reference data

     The fasta, gff, and genbank files of a reference genome.
-They should have the same sequence ids.
+They should have the same sequence accessions.

     - adaptor: The adaptor file (optional)

     The fasta file of adaptors of DNA-seq.
-It is used to process the DNA-seq reads.
+Pruning DNA-seq reads will be activated if the file is properly specified.

-5. prediction: parameters about machine learning
+5. prediction: parameters about machine learning __[Ehsan]__

     - pred: the name of machine learning project

-    - models: the machine learning algorithm
+    - models: the machine learning algorithm (choices: __[]__)

-    - part: the method to partition samples
+    - part: the method to partition samples (choices: __[]__)

-    - fold_n: the number of fold for cross-validation
+    - fold_n: the number of fold for cross-validation (integer; commonly 5 or 10)

-    - optimize: the target metric to optimize
+    - optimize: the target metric to optimize (choices: __[]__)

-    - test_perc: the percentage of samples
+    - test_perc: the percentage of samples  (float number between 0.0 and 1.0; commonly 0.2)
-    It specifies the amount of sample that will be isolated from the whole set for independent testing.
-These samples will not be used to train the predictor but only evaluate the performance.
+    The proportion of samples will be isolated from the whole set for independent testing.
+These samples will not be used to train the predictor.

     - k-mer: the k-mer size for encoding genome sequences

     - cls: classification labels
     The file specifies classification labels based on the phenotypes.
 It is a two-column tab-separated file, where the first column is the phenotypes and the second column includes their prediction labels.
+The prediction labels must be integers.
     ```
-    high	class_1
+    high	1
-    mediate	class_1
+    mediate	1
-    low	class_2
+    low	2
     ```

     - out: the prediction output folder